shailendra55mobile/dockerHackathon/flutterwebapp/README.md

 * Please do not use third party images to serve the project.
 * You can use multistage Dockerfile to serve the project.
 * The build layers of the images must be less.
+* Make sure to choose compose file version 3.
+* The network must be defined under docker-compose.

 ## Best Practices for Dockerfile and docker-compose.